-This course will be great for people looking more at a ‘Sensory Curriculum’ in SEND or mainstream.
-Its a very practical day with Carol Allen and Richard Hirstwood, they will consider the issues involved in maximising the impact of sensory activities with students who have complex additional needs and autism.
+On this very practical day, Richard Hirstwood and Carol Allen will consider the issues involved in maximising the impact of sensory activities for students who have complex additional needs and autism.

 - move beyond providing passive sensory experiences to creating those which achieve reactive engagement